Santa Clara University School of Law: Post-graduation employment

-According to Santa Clara's official 2013 ABA-required disclosures, 42.2% of the Class of 2013 obtained full-time, long-term, JD-required employment nine months after graduation, excluding solo-practitioners.
-Santa Clara Law's Law School Transparency under-employment score is 34.5%, indicating the percentage of the Class of 2013 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+According to Santa Clara's official 2025 ABA-required disclosures, 75.25% of the Class of 2025 obtained full-time, long-term, JD-required employment nine months after graduation.

-Law School Transparency reports a 41.3% employment score for the Class of 2011.

 According to the American Bar Association's "Official Guide to ABA-Approved Law Schools," 94.5 percent of Santa Clara students were employed nine months after graduation, with 77 percent of graduates employed in the private sector and 21 percent employed in the public sector.

 According to the Princeton Review, the average private-sector starting salary for Santa Clara Law graduates in 2020 is $100,000.
 According to Forbes magazine, mid-career median salary is currently $188,000 a year.

-According to a study done by online salary-information company PayScale, graduates of Santa Clara Law have the third highest midcareer median salary among all graduate programs in the United States.
-The report found that Santa Clara Law graduates typically make $76,900 the first year following graduation and attain a midcareer median salary of $197,700.
+According to a study done by online salary-information company PayScale, graduates of Santa Clara Law have the third highest mid-career median salary among all graduate programs in the United States.
+The report found that Santa Clara Law graduates typically make $76,900 the first year following graduation and attain a mid-career median salary of $197,700.